onelogin/openid-connect-dotnet-core-sample/README.md

 OneLogin OpenId Connect Dotnet Core 2.0 Sample
 ==============================================

-This sample app demonstrates how to connect to an OpenId Connect Provider like [OneLogin](https://www.onelogin.com) for user authentication.
+This sample app demonstrates 2 ways to connect to an OpenId Connect Provider like [OneLogin](https://www.onelogin.com) for user authentication.

+* Authorization Code flow - This is the recommended approach to OpenId Connect authentication.
+It will redirect the user to a secure hosted login page before returning to your app.
+See `Startup.cs` for configuring this approach.
+* Resource Owner / Password Grant flow - This method is reserved for trusted applications where you capture the username/password and authenticate against OneLogin without redirecting the user to a hosted login page.
+The main code and configuration for this is found in `Controllers/AccountController.cs`

+This app also includes an example of obtaining an OAuth2 `access_token` for use in accessing the [OneLogin Admin APIs](https://developers.onelogin.com/api-docs/1/getting-started/dev-overview).
+The `Dashboard` route in the `Controllers/HomeController.cs` demonstrates how to use that token to fetch a list of apps that are accessible by a user and then provides a way to launch the apps in `Views/Home/Dashboard.cshtml`.

+## Dotnet Core

 The base of the project is a Dotnet Core 2.0 MVC project that was generated via command line
 ```sh